acts-project/acts/CONTRIBUTING.md

 1. Eventually, the bugfix will be merged into _master_.
 Then, you can rebase your feature branch on master which will remove all duplicate commits related to the bugfix.

 ### <a name="tips-users-gitlab">Tips for users migrating from Gitlab</a>

 - The most obvious difference first: What is called Merge Request (MR) in Gitlab is called Pull Request (PR) in Github.
 - Once your PR is ready to be merged, request a review by the users in the [reviewers team](https://github.com/orgs/acts-project/teams/reviewers)
-- The access rights model of Github is slightly different from Gitlab.
-As Acts started enforcing using your own fork with the switch to Github, developers no longer have write access to the upstream repository.
-Unfortunately, approval of a PR by users without write access does not automatically liberate the merge button for users with write access.
-Instead, users with write access have to manually check if a review from an authorized person is present before merging.
+- As Acts started enforcing using your own fork with the switch to Github, developers no longer have write access to the upstream repository.
+- The CI will fail if a PR does not yet have the required approvals.

 ## <a name="review-other-contributions">Review other contributions</a>